wiki3-ai/wiki3-app/README.md

 - **Build** runs `jupyter lite build` (inside Apple Container if the repo has a `.devcontainer/`, otherwise on the host).
 - **Serve** starts a per-wiki preview container that runs `jupyter lite serve` (with the build included on startup) and a polling watch loop that rebuilds when content changes. **Stop** tears the container down.
-- **Site** appears once the preview container is accepting connections and opens the loopback URL in your default OS browser.
-Because it opens externally, the build-still-running case shows up as a browser-level connection error rather than a blank in-app window.
+- **Site** opens the wiki's configured site URL externally (when set).
+The per-port URL row that appears once `Serve` is running opens the local preview in an in-app window instead — picked from a path the port poller has actually verified.
+The exact selection logic (loopback / direct vmnet / in-process forwarder) lives in [docs/networking.md](docs/networking.md).
 - **Autostart Container** is a per-wiki checkbox that re-starts the preview container on app launch.

 ### Planned follow-ups (not in this release)

 The following pieces of the "local wiki as a live editing surface" vision need more design work and are tracked for future PRs:

-- **Local preview server** — serving a built `_output/` directory to a new in-app window over `http://127.0.0.1:<port>/` so JupyterLite's service worker can work.
-Design decisions needed: which embedded HTTP server to adopt, per-wiki port lifecycle, and how the trusted-origin allowlist is extended for loopback URLs.
 - **WebStorage ↔ local-file sync** — syncing notebook/markdown edits made in JupyterLite's IndexedDB/localStorage back to the wiki's local repo so they can be committed.
 This needs a coordinated change in the `wiki3-ai-site` repo's contents manager to route reads/writes through the desktop host bridge (see `src/lib/bridge.ts`).

+The local preview server itself is **already in place**: each wiki's `Serve` button starts an Apple Container running JupyterLite with `--publish 8000:8000`, and a per-wiki port poller resolves a browser-safe loopback URL (falling back to an in-process TCP forwarder on hosts where Apple Container's publish-proxy is broken).
+See [docs/networking.md](docs/networking.md) for the full design and the corner cases we now handle.

-The backend foundation for these (per-wiki git operations tied to a `local_path`) is already in place in this PR.
+The backend foundation for the WebStorage-sync follow-up (per-wiki git operations tied to a `local_path`) is already in place in this PR.

 ## Publishing Workflow (advanced)